legenlee/snifter.me/README.md

 ## Contributions

-All of source contributions are prohibited.
+All source contributions are prohibited.
+If you found some issues, please post to issue section of GitHub so I can know.